How much of my household goods should I move to Mexico?

 On the other side is my wife, Jet, who has said, “You didn’t work your whole life to retire to Mexico in order to give up the things you cherish and to live like a monk.
 Do you want to be comfortable in Mexico, surrounded by the things you worked for and love and give you joy and comfort, or would you rather live out your retirement without them, especially when you don’t have to?”

 You may agree with the people on Facebook who tell you to bring nothing, you may agree with Jet, or you may be somewhere in between.
-The most important thing to remember is that it’s your decision, and don’t let anyone bully you to their point of view.
-If you do, you’re the one who will be unhappy later, after it’s too late.
+The most important thing to remember is that it’s your decision, so don’t let anyone bully you to their point of view.
+If you do let them bully you, it won’t be them who will be unhappy later, after it’s too late; it will be you.
+(They don’t care.)

 I will leave it to the realm of philosophy whether it is better to live without “things.”
 However, you should know that, factually, you cannot get everything you want or need at a reasonable price in Mexico.
 Just off the top of my head, I can report that people have told me that they can’t find at a reasonable price items such as comfortable beds, ovens with thermostats (who even knew to ask?), many different types of baking paraphernalia, middle of the road clothing in certain sizes, or comfortable furniture.
 And it goes without saying that your sentimental items (irrespective of how silly or useless they are to others) have value to you, and that’s all that matters.